Prime Time for Buyers

 - Fix things NOW

-Many sellers assume their home is up to code on all counts, so they wait until they have an accepted offer to see what the inspection report holds.
+Many sellers assume their home is up to code on all counts, so they wait until they have an accepted an offer to see what the inspection report holds.
 If you’re concerned about market conditions, get a pre-sale inspection by a third-party home inspector.
 They’ll be able to suss out problems immediately, helping you get your home in sale-ready condition.
-And, if things do check out, you’ll be able to tell prospective buyers that your home passed inspection — always a positive!
+And if things do check out, you’ll be able to tell prospective buyers that your home passed inspection—always a positive!

 - Got some interest — or, even, an offer?